Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 • A Code of Conduct statement, which establishes ethical guidelines for contributors to follow.

-Some projects include other resources, too, such as documentation about how to use software.
+Some projects offer additional resources, like documentation about how to use software.

 Why contribute to open source?

-There are two basic reasons to contribute to open source.
+There are two primary reasons for contributing to open source.

-The second reason to contribute – which is not necessarily selfish, but is perhaps a bit more self-centered – is to advance your career.
-If you're new to coding, contributing to open source is a great way to gain real-world experience that you can show off when applying to jobs.
-In addition, being an open source contributor may help you network by getting to know other programmers, which could also open career opportunities.
+The second reason is career advancement.
+Especially if you’re new to coding, contributing to open source provides real-world experience that enhances your job applications.
+Plus, being an open source contributor may help you network by getting to know other programmers, potentially opening up further career opportunities.

-Whatever your motivation, most open source projects will be happy to have you as a contributor as long as you follow their guidelines and write valuable code.
+Whatever your motivation, most open source projects will be happy to have you as a contributor as long as you follow their guidelines and add valuable code.

 Prerequisites for contributing

 To write valuable code, of course, you need at least basic programming skills.
-This doesn't mean you need to be a 1337 hacker (that's leetspeak for "great programmer," in case it's not clear), but it does mean you should have some coding experience.
-If you're totally new to programming, it's advisable to develop an app or two of your own before writing code that you hope an open source project will accept.
+While you don’t need to be a top-notch hacker, some experience is crucial.
+If you're completely new to programming, it's advisable to develop an app or two of your own before writing code that you hope an open source project will accept.

-You'll also need familiarity with the tools that open source projects use to manage code.
+Familiarity with the tools used to manage code in open source projects is also necessary.
 Most projects today use Git.
 Git helps multiple developers work on the same codebase simultaneously by automatically helping to keep code in sync and avoid conflicts.
 It also provides version control features, which make it possible to track how code changes over time and revert to an earlier version if desired.
 Git can even be used to automate workflows using a technique called GitOps, but that's a topic for another day.

 Finding the right open source project